ddellaquila/tentacles-api/README.md

 =============

-A really simple RESTful API used to explore CI and CD.
+A simple RESTful API which I use as playground to explore CI/CD tools and work with containers.

 Docker
 ------

-You can find a Docker image at https://hub.docker.com/r/ddellaquila4beeva/tentacles-api/.
+You can find a Docker image at https://hub.docker.com/r/ddellaquila/tentacles-api/.

 To start a container use:
 ```
-docker run --publish 5000:5000 -d ddellaquila4beeva/tentacles-api
+docker run --publish 5000:5000 -d ddellaquila/tentacles-api
 ```

 API Usage